HardenedBSD/gitlab-wiki/hbsd-11.2----12-upgrade.md

 replace 11 with 12 (s/11/12/g)

-add ntpd user:
+FreeBSD has modified ntp to run without root privileges (a good thing), and requires a non-root UID.
+FreeBSD and HardenedBSD use username ntpd with UID 123, so add the ntpd user:

-`adduser -D -L daemon`
+`adduser -u 123 -D -L daemon`

 upgrade: